UAB project presents a textbook case.

 Step Two: Cleaning the UST

 Despite the time that had passed since the tank had last been used, there is always a threat of vapor and fumes — which do not mix well with the kind of sparks that can occur when metal is involved.
-“The first thing we did,” says Project Superintendent Jason Holmes, “was triple-rinse and empty the tank, then we de-gassed it — by blasting the inside with dry ice — forcing-out all of the oxygen in the tank.”
+“The first thing we did,” says Project Superintendent Jason Holmes, “was triple-rinse and empty the tank, then we de-gassed it, by introducing nitrogen and forcing out all of the oxygen.”

 Step Three: UST Removal and Disposal

 “Before we began the excavation process,” Holmes continues, “we thoroughly vetted the area for the presence of utility lines.
 We checked public records through 811, then used ground-penetrating radar for confirmation of 811’s findings — which indicated that the area around the tank was clear of lines.”

 When utility lines are present, Holmes notes, Ambipar Response uses a high-pressure water-blasting process known as Hydro Excavation to loosen, and vacuum, the surrounding soil.
 “That wasn’t necessary in this case, so we used a standard excavator — then removed the tank with a crane.”

 Once removed, the tank was transported to a scrap metal facility — where it will be recycled.
 “We were even able to re-purpose the soil around the tank.
 When soil is below 100 PPM in hydrocarbons, it can be used either as backfill — or used in aggregate.”